 - Service in all 50 states and US territories

-How to Register Your Registered Agent in Georgia
+How to Appoint Your Registered Agent in Georgia

 In Georgia, when you file your articles of organization to form your LLC, you’ll need to enter your registered agent name and address.
 This will officially record your registered agent in Georgia.